Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Out-of-distribution generalisation for general states

 The remaining task is therefore to find an appropriate sequence of states close to $\rho$.
 Taking the convolution of the P-representation of any state, $P(\alpha)[\rho]$, with $\frac{1}{s\pi}e^{-\frac{1}{s}|\alpha|^2}$ results in a new, valid state (for $s>0$).
 In fact, if we set $s=\frac{1}{2}$ or $s=1$, we get the W and Q-representations respectively of the original state.
 Since the Q-representation is always non-negative, this suggests the sequence of states with P-representations given by

 could be useful for our purposes.
-For convenience, we define $\mathcal{C}_s$ as the channel enacted by this convolution (this is equivalent to a Gaussian additive noise channel).
+For convenience, we define $\mathcal{C}_s$ as the channel enacted by this convolution (equivalent to a Gaussian additive noise channel).
 In Appendix~\ref{app: sigma distance}, we show that, for this sequence, $\delta_s$ is upper bounded by

-We know that, e.g., for the Fock states, any non-zero value of $s$ has a finite negativity.
+We know that for the Fock states, any non-zero value of $s$ has a finite negativity.
 However, this is not true in general: for squeezed vacuums, the negativity remains infinite up to some (squeezing dependent) threshold value, at which point it becomes $0$.
 This threshold value is the non-classical depth for a squeezed vacuum state.

-To make our sequence of states universal, we can therefore combine an energy truncation with convolution with channel $\mathcal{C}_s$.
-That is, we define $\sigma_{s,M} = \mathcal{C}_s(\rho^{(M)})$, with P-representation $P_{s,M}$, where $\rho^{(M)}$ is the truncation of $\rho$ to an $M$-dimensional qudit state (i.e., applying a hard energy cutoff of $M-1$ photons).
+To make our sequence of states universal, we can therefore combine an energy truncation with application of the channel $\mathcal{C}_s$.
+That is, we define $\sigma_{s,M} = \mathcal{C}_s[\rho^{(M)}]$, with P-representation $P_{s,M}$, where $\rho^{(M)}$ is the (normalised) truncation of $\rho$ to an $M$-dimensional qudit state (i.e., applying a hard energy cut-off of $M-1$ photons and renormalising).
+This adds an extra distance from the true state, $\delta_M = \|\rho-\rho^{(M)} \|$.
 We are free to choose any relationship between parameters $s$ and $M$ (so as to combine them into a single parameter) as long as $s\to 0$ when $M\to\infty$ (some later bounds will take $s\sim M^{-1}$).

-Some care is required in defining the energy truncation: the truncation can be regarded as a channel that leaves an $M$-dimensional Hilbert space unchanged, but we have different options for how we treat the (higher energy) rest of the Hilbert space.
-For instance, we could map the rest of the Hilbert space to the vacuum state or we could map it to an erasure state, orthogonal to all number states.
-Whilst the first option is likely to give a slightly tighter bound, the erasure state option simplifies the calculations.
-Let $\eta_M$ be the probability that a photon counting measurement on $\rho$ gives a result of $M-1$ or less. $\eta_M \to 1$ as $M\to\infty$ and it is bounded by $\eta_M\geq 1-\frac{\bar{n}}{M}$.
-If we have a number state representation of $\rho$, we can also calculate $\eta_M$ exactly as
+In Appendix~\ref{app: sigma distance}, we show that for pure states, $\delta_M=\sqrt{1-\eta_M}$, where $\eta_M$ is the probability that a photon counting measurement on $\rho$ would have an outcome less than $M$, whilst in general, $\delta_M$ is bounded by

 Finally, we can write